HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Experiments

 \subsection{Simulation Results and Success Rate}

+We randomly sample 1000 simulated interaction environments, under the training parameter range described in Section~\ref{sec:planner_training}.
+The physical properties of the objects are summarized in Table~\ref{tab:obj_size}.
 To quantitatively evaluate the effectiveness of \textbf{HeLoM}, we consider two metrics: \emph{success rate} and \emph{average completion time}.
-The \emph{success rate} measures the proportion of trials in which the task is completed successfully.
-Task success is defined as pushing the object to the target within $25\text{s}$, with a final position error below $0.05 \text{m}$ and an orientation error below $5^\circ$.
-The upper bound for \emph{completion time} is set to 25s, and any trial exceeding this threshold is regarded as a failure.
+Task success is defined as pushing the object to the target within $25\,\text{s}$, with distance $d < 0.05\,\text{m}$ and angular error $\theta_z < 5^\circ$.
+Any trial exceeding this time limit is regarded as a failure.
+We compare the performance of our method with the following baselines:

-We randomly sample 1000 interaction environments in the simulator within the training parameter range for evaluation, with the physical properties of the objects detailed in Table~\ref{tab:obj_size}.
-Fig.~\ref{fig:simulation_result} illustrates three representative pushing scenarios together with the corresponding strategies learned by \textbf{HeLoM}.
-Box1 is a straight-line pushing task with small orientation changes, which requires the robot to maintain contact with a single surface and apply minor corrective foot motions.
-Box2 is a short box that demands precise control of the contact point; the robot must regulate foot height to ensure reliable contact and effective force transfer.
-Box3 is a tall, narrow object with relatively large mass, where the robot needs to perform long-distance displacement with orientation adjustments, requiring adaptive contact points and force directions to maintain balance and prevent tipping.